Truck Accident Attorney in Conroe, TX

 Sleep deprivation and fatigue can have similar effects on the body as alcohol intoxication.
 As a result, drowsy drivers are dangerous drivers.
 We’ve all heard frightening stories of truckers driving all day and night.
 Although there are hours-of-service regulations that restrict the amount of time a driver can stay on the road or how much rest time they must take, this doesn’t prevent all cases of drowsy truck driving.

 Paper logbooks, industry-wide standards, and other issues can sometimes keep these laws from being strictly adhered to and lawfully abided.
 Many advocates are calling on stricter hours-of-service regulations and computerized logs to increase accountability and ensure truck drivers are awake and alert behind the wheel.
 However, truck drivers falling asleep at the wheel isn’t the only concern either.
-Even if drivers do manage to stay away from behind the wheel, their reaction times and decision-making capabilities can be greatly impacted by long-term sleep deprivation and fatigue.
+Even if drivers do manage to stay awake behind the wheel, their reaction times and decision-making capabilities can be greatly impacted by long-term sleep deprivation and fatigue.

 Injuries Associated with Trucking Accidents